sarkarj/SecureContact/README.md

     The application will run locally on `http://localhost:8080`.

-## Admin OTP Verification
+## 🔑 Admin OTP Verification

 Admin users must authenticate via OTP before accessing the records.
 This feature ensures that only authorized personnel can view or add notes to the user data.
 The OTP is verified using a time-based one-time password (TOTP) algorithm, which is configured with a secret key.

-## Usage
+## 🎯 Usage

 - **Homepage:** The homepage allows users to submit their details through a form, including name, email, phone number, and preferred time to connect.
 - **Admin Panel:** Admin users can access and update records after successful OTP verification.
 - **Database:** The user data is stored securely in a SQLite database, with encrypted fields for sensitive information.

-## Security Features
+## 🔒 Security Features

-- **CSRF Protection:** Prevents cross-site request forgery attacks.
-- **Encryption:** All sensitive data (e.g., name, email, phone) is encrypted using the Fernet encryption system.
+- All data in the database is encrypted.
-- **CAPTCHA Validation:** Protects the forms from bot submissions.
-- **Phone Number Validation:** Ensures the validity of the phone number entered by the user using the NumVerify API.
-- **Rate Limiting:** Limits the number of requests to prevent abuse.
+- All form inputs are validated both client-side and server-side.
+- CSRF protection is enabled for all forms.
+- MFA (TOTP) is required for accessing sensitive admin areas.
+- Rate limiting protects endpoints against abuse.
+- CAPTCHA refresh is rate-limited.
+- NGINX SSL/TLS termination is enabled in production (Let’s Encrypt).

-## License
+## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-We welcome contributions to this project.
-Please fork the repository, make your changes, and submit a pull request.
-Be sure to follow the coding standards and provide tests where applicable.

-## Acknowledgments
+## 🤝 Acknowledgments

 - Flask for building the web framework.
 - Flask-WTF for form handling.